Error Estimate of Multiscale Finite Element Method for Periodic Media Revisited

 Replacing~\eqref{eq:multipliera} by~\eqref{eq:multiplierb} and proceeding along the same line that leads to~\eqref{eq:mulpliera}, we obtain~\eqref{eq:mulplierb}. \end{proof}

-The second ingredient of the error estimate is the quantitative estimates for the MsFEM functions in $V_h$, which has been used in all the previous study.
+Another ingredient of the error estimate is the quantitative estimates for the MsFEM functions in $V_h$, which have been used in all the previous study.
 For any $w\in V_h$, we may write, on each element $\tau\in\mc{T}_h$,

 for certain coefficients $w_i\in\mb{R}^m$.
 It is well-defined over $S$, and